babel/podcast.babeljs.io/episodes/preset-env.md

 **Henry**: That's the implicit trade off that we don't think about.

-But the point is, we have browsers in our targets which are not updated.
+**Henry**: But the point is, we have browsers in our targets which are not updated.
 Then people report bugs in those browsers.
 I think that's our approach, where if someone reports a bug, should we fix it?
 I think in most scenarios, if you're an open source maintainer, you'll fix the bug.

-But then in our case, we're admitting that by fixing that bug, we have to decrease the target of that browser?
+**Henry**: But then in our case, we're admitting that by fixing that bug, we have to decrease the target of that browser?
 Now everyone that has that browser is now outputting more code, even though they're not running into that issue.

 **Jason**: Right.
 And it's difficult to bring the marketing along with that.
 The idea of preset-env, which is still largely intact, is it will open with the most minimal code possible for your browser support set.
 But with each quirky bug that gets reported, we get a little bit further from that goal.